 Officially we're talking about what are called functional foods; those that promote health and help prevent disease.

-It's a fine line though before falling into the health nut neurosis trap.
+It's a fine line though; avoid falling into the health nut neurosis trap.